The accounting major is designed to prepare students for accounting careers in public accounting, business, government and nonprofit organizations.

 Business Investment Center

 The Business Investment Center is designed to give select business and accounting students the hands-on opportunity to research and buy and sell stocks with real money.
-Equipped with a 24-foot-long stock ticker streaming the latest quotes, LCD screens showing market commentators and their predictions, and four dual-screen trader stations presenting market research results, the Investment Center serves as trading room, classroom and study area.
-Students have been managing a portion of the Houghton College stock portfolio since 2001 and have grown the assets under management to approximately $448,000—consistently outperforming the S&P 500.
+Equipped with a 24-foot-long stock ticker streaming the latest quotes and LCD screens showing market commentators and their predictions, the Business Investment Center serves as a trading room, classroom, and study area.
+Students have been managing a portion of the Houghton College stock portfolio since 2001 and have grown the assets under management to approximately $460,000—consistently outperforming the S&P 500.

 4 + 1 Accelerated MBA: Five Years, Two Degrees